Cottoned on to how lucrative WordPress designing is?

 Build email lists: You’ll need to offer something great (awesome content, discounts, etc.) to entice visitors to subscribe/signup.
 Then tools MailChimp is a great service to start with that.

-Follow Up: When you receive a query and don’t drop your baby to answer it, you stand a chance of losing a lead (because so much competition).
-Use services like Boomerang or FollowUpThen to handle response.
+Follow Up: When you receive a query and don’t drop your baby to answer it, you stand a chance of losing a lead (because of so much competition).
+Use services like Boomerang or FollowUpThen to handle the response.

-The important thing is to nurture long-term relationship with your clients and keep them satisfied.
+The important thing is to nurture a long-term relationship with your clients and keep them satisfied.
 Happy clients make for glowing reviews, testimonials, and case studies, which in turn brings more clients.